zhkzyth/hugozen.com/source/_posts/2012-11-21-yui-allthingmodule.markdown

 title: "YUI-allThingModule"
 date: 2012-11-21 00:46
 comments: true
-categories:  jq code js yui
+tags:  jq code js yui
+categories: tech
 ---

 not just about [how to translate YUI modules to use in your pro][] or [aralejs][].

 it's about how to [move a module from one place to another][],without any,yes any, affect.